Gemstone: South Sea White Pearl

 MOHs Hardness: 2.5-4.5

-Origins: Saltwater farms in Australia
+Origins: Saltwater farms in Australia, Indonesia, and the Philippines, among others.

 Care: Keep South Sea pearls away from chemicals.
 Contact with cosmetics, oils, acids, etc., can discolor or ruin the texture of pearls.
 To clean, use warm water with mild soap.
 Do not use an ultrasonic or steam cleaner.
 Strands of pearls should not be washed.
 They should be wiped down with a soft clean cloth before storing.
 Wetting the silk can cause stretching.